 Experience of workplaces

-At Loreto Year 12 and 13 have the opportunity every Wednesday afternoon to organise their own independent work experience.
+At Loreto Year 12 and 13 have the opportunity to organise their own independent work experience.

-Work experience for Key Stage 4 is under development.
+Work experience for Key Stage 4 is compulsory for all Year 10 Students

 Encounters with further and higher education